slinkydeveloper/python-cloud-test/README.md

 This template includes a GitHub Actions workflow setup for automated deployment.

-Before setting up the repository, create the AWS Lambda from the AWS console: https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html.
+Before setting up the repository, **create the AWS Lambda from the AWS console**: https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html.
 This will make sure all the roles to execute the function are set up.

 To set up the repository, you need to configure your [AWS account for the Github OIDC provider](https://github.com/aws-actions/configure-aws-credentials/tree/main?tab=readme-ov-file#configuring-iam-to-trust-github).